kushalac/Hospital-management-system/README.md

 # Hospital Management System

 The Hospital Management System is a comprehensive platform designed to facilitate the management of patient details by admin and receptionist personnel.
-This system utilizes File Structures for efficient storage and retrieval of patient records.
+This system utilizes File Structures (B+ Tree) for efficient storage and retrieval of patient records.
 The project incorporates a user-friendly front-end for data entry and record maintenance.

 ## Index page
 ![Main Page](https://github.com/kushalac/Hospital-management-system/blob/main/images/main-page.png?raw=true)